ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * Email Address
 * Proxy Address

-#### Design Considerations

 Additional features and capabilities are available within Active Directory when the Forest and Domain Functional levels are raised.
 The Functional level of Active Directory is linked to several items including the operating system of the domain controllers.
 To access all features and capabilities the highest functional level is required.
 For hybrid identity a minimum Forest Functional level of 2003 is required.
 To use additional hybrid identity features such as password writeback a minimum Forest Functional level of 2008 R2 is required.

-#### Design Decisions

-The tables below describe the Active Directory design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.

-##### Additional Active Directory Design Decisions for hybrid implementations
+Table 25 Additional Active Directory Design Decisions for hybrid implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---